cicsdev/cics-java-liberty-sqlj/README.md

 cics-java-liberty-sqlj
 =====================

-Sample SQLJ Java EE web application demonstrating how to use a SQLJ in a web servlet to access DB2.
+Sample SQLJ Java EE web application demonstrating how to use SQLJ in a web servlet to access Db2.